Vought O2U Corsair: Operational history

 The 600-690 hp (448-515 kW) Pratt & Whitney R-1690-42 Hornet engine was used to power Corsairs designated SU-1 to SU-4.
 The change in designation reflected their role as scouts (their larger engines and heavier weight precluded their use as floatplanes, and USN examples were only used on wheels from either carrier decks or land bases).
 A total of 289 SU designated aircraft were built for the USN.
-No fewer than 141 Corsairs were still serving with the US Navy and Marines when the US entered World War II.
+No fewer than 141 Corsairs were still serving with the United States Navy and United States Marine Corps when the United States entered World War II in December 1941.

-Export versions included the Corsair V-65F, V-66F and V-80Fp for the Argentine Navy, the V-80P for the Peruvian Air Force, and the V-85G for Germany.
+Export versions included the Corsair V-65F, V-66F and V-80F for the Argentine Navy, the V-80P for the Peruvian Air Force, and the V-85G for Germany.
 China purchased Corsair variants V-65C and V-92C.
 Brazil purchased 36 aircraft V-65B, some hydroplanes V-66B and 15 V-65F.